soldados-de-vini/SIAT-ITESM/server/api-docs/courses21/DELETE_delete.md

-# Delete Course
+# Delete Course21

-    DELETE courses/:id
+    DELETE courses21/:id

-Deletes the course with the given ID.
+Deletes the course21 with the given ID.

 ## Parameters